Funding to stimulate talents

 A decision will be made on the basis of the seminar, interviews with group leaders and peer-reviewed research proposal.

-Applications will be evaluated two times a year by the Radboudumc Talent Board.
+Applications will be evaluated three times a year by the Radboudumc Talent Board.
 The application deadlines are: